tieunun/CCLayerPanZoomV3/README.md

 Swift example for tiled maps.

-1. Add the source files to your project and import them using your bridgin header.
+1. Add the source files to your project and import them using your bridging header.

         override init() {
             map = CCTiledMap(file: "world2.tmx")